rocrill/velo_city/README.md

   * 5.1 As an admin user, I want to be able to edit or delete a product from the detail page so that I can easily edit products as an admin.
   * 5.2 As a user, I want to be able to view all product information on the product detail page including an image, price, rating, category, description and size.
-  * 5.3 As a user, I want to be able to view a size chart for the product I am interested in so that I can be sure I am selecting the correct size for myself.
+  * 5.3 As a user, I want to be able to view a size chart for the product I am interested in so that I can be sure I am selecting the correct size for myself (#40).
-  * 5.4 As a user, I want to be able to select the quantity of items I want and put a product in my shopping cart directly from the product detail page so that I can shop efficiently.
+  * 5.4 As a user, I want to be able to select the quantity of items I want and put a product in my shopping cart directly from the product detail page so that I can shop efficiently (#16).
+  * 5.5 As a user, I can see similar/recommended items so that I can enjoy a personalised shopping experience and be aware of the products I am most likely to like and purchase (#28).

 **Feature 6.
 Service Booking page**